jzzheng22/hlp21-project-group-3/doc/buswire.md

 ## BusWire needs to be able to receive these:
  - Add connections (from Sheet and ISSIE)
  - Delete connections (from Sheet)
- - Move connection segment (from Sheet) -> WILL HAPPEN WHEN MANUAL ROUTING IS CONFIGURED
+ - Move connection segment (from Sheet) -> need this to return the WireID aswell as Segment Index
  - Highlight connections (from Sheet and ISSIE)
  - Init canvas (from ISSIE)